Methodology

 Learning in HEPs identified as bite-sized, standalone modules of study covers a wide range of short-term learning; examples include Continuing Professional Development (CPD) learning for healthcare professionals, such as Advanced Skills in Clinical Assessment at Anglia Ruskin University (opens in a new tab), or standalone languages modules like those taken in King’s College London Modern Language Centre (opens in a new tab).
 These are not regarded as full qualifications.

-Other HE is defined as learning at levels 4 to 8 outside of OfS-recognised HE, apprenticeships and institutional credit in HEPS.
+Other higher-level learning is defined as learning at levels 4 to 8 outside of OfS-recognised HE, apprenticeships and institutional credit in HEPs.
 These courses are generally not eligible for student loan support, but could be eligible for Advanced Learner Loans (ALLs).
 In addition, some students aged 16-18 on approved courses regulated by Ofqual can be funded by the ESFA.
-Full details of the funding rules can be found here (opens in a new tab)
+Full details of the funding rules can be found in the ESFA 16 to 19 funding guidance (opens in a new tab).

 In the ILR, it is not mandatory for providers to return information on their unfunded learners, which means that data reported under this category is likely to be an underestimate.